Estate & Elder Care Law

 What is a Durable Power of Attorney?

 These allow you to appoint someone you know and trust to make your personal health care and financial decisions even when you cannot.
+Powers of attorney are only as good (i) as the agent appointed is trustworthy and (ii) the willingness of a third party such as a bank, insurance company and the like to accept the power of attorney.
 If you are incapacitated without these legal documents, then you and your family will be involved in a probate proceeding known as a guardianship and conservatorship.
 This is the court proceeding in which a judge determines who should make these decisions for you under the ongoing supervision of the court.
+Ideally, powers of attorney can avoid these lengthy, expensive and ongoing proceedings.

 What is Elder Care Law?